 One of my favorite events celebrated in the city is Sant Jordi Day, which is a Catalan equivalent to Valentine’s Day but instead of flowers, couples buy each other books!
 On that day, the main street in Barcelona – Las Ramblas is filled with book vendors and people searching for that special book for their loved ones.

 The city also has access to a great sandy beach called Barceloneta where you can chill on sunny weekend afternoons.
 The area is also popular with excellent seafood restaurants and chic nightclubs.
 Barcelona really has it all because apart from the beach in the winter, a short drive away north you can find some decent ski slopes!

 One of the world’s most visited places and best cities to study in Europe.
 Paris is known for its landmarks like the Louvre, National Museum of the Renaissance, Notre Dame, Arc de Triomphe, and Champs Elysees.
 Whether it’s art, history, or finance you want to learn about, Paris has world-class educational institutions!
-Although living in Paris can be expensive, it’s still a once in a lifetime experience!
+One thing to keep in mind is taxes in France for Americans, while they can be tricky to work out, there are plenty of ways around it.
+Although living in Paris can be expensive, it’s still a once-in-a-lifetime experience!